soundasleep/jevon.org/wiki/icq-contacts-in-xml.md

 layout: page
 title:  "ICQ Contacts in XML"
 author: jevon
-date:   2006-04-02 08:32:34 +1200
+date:   2013-01-07 01:23:51 +1300
 ---

-I've written a quick and dirty hack, which will allow you to retrieve some basic contact information about a user in ICQ via [[XML]].
+This site used to host a quick and dirty hack, which would allow you to retrieve some basic contact information about a user in ICQ via [[XML]].
+It no longer works and I don't plan on supporting it again in the future.
+The remaining content is archived for historical purposes only.

+---
 It takes this page:
 <blockquote>http://www.icq.com/whitepages/about_me.php?uin=41466024</blockquote>
 And returns this:
 <blockquote>http://www.jevon.org/old/icqxml.php?uin=41466024 (click to view the [[XML]])</blockquote>